-- Gorbachev begins "glasnost" policies in USSR allowing more civil freedom.
+- Mikhail Gorbachev, as Secretary General of the the Soviet Communist Party, begins "glasnost" policies in USSR allowing more civil freedom.

-- Argentina puts former military leaders on trial for crimes against citizens.
+- Argentina puts former leaders on trial for crimes against citizens.

 - Artist Christo wraps in canvas the Pont Neuf Bridge in Paris.